-Parish: Capel Settlement: In proximity to Main Urban Area: Royal Tunbridge Wells Gross area (ha): 0.82 Developable area (ha): 0.00 Site type: Greenfield site adjacent to A21 Potential site use: Site has been assessed for development potential, notably for economic use Potential yield if residential: Not to be allocated for residential Issues to consider: Green Belt considerations; AONB (2 component parts); Landscape Sensitivity Study; Ecological interest; notable feature/designation; Site Description: The site comprises a green parcel of land located in Potter's Wood to the east of the A21 dual carriageway.
+Parish: Capel Settlement: In proximity to Main Urban Area: Royal Tunbridge Wells Gross area (ha): 0.82 Developable area (ha): 0.00 Site type: Greenfield site adjacent to A21 Potential site use: Site has been assessed for development potential, notably for economic use Potential yield if residential: Not to be allocated for residential Issues to consider: Ecology: Ancient Woodland, LWS; AONB Component Part: Ancient Woodland; MGB; AONB; HLC Period: Late 20th century; APA: Multi Period woodland sites and area of Iron Age potential; ALC: NON AGRICULTURAL; LCA: Forested Plateau;

+Site Description: The site comprises a green parcel of land located in Potter's Wood to the east of the A21 dual carriageway.
 The site is bordered by fields and areas of woodland to the north and east.
 To the south there is a paved works area associated with the A21 roadworks.
 The RSPB Tudeley Woods Nature reserve is located nearby.
 There are electricity pylons to the north of the site.
 There is currently no vehicular access to the site, however, the site is located adjacent to a rural trackway and the A21 works.
 There are Public Rights of Way in the proximity of the site, however, there is currently no formal pedestrian access to the site.
-Suitability: Unsuitable: see reason below Availability: Available Single ownership Achievability: N/A Sustainability Site is below the threshold for Sustainability Assessment Assessment: purposes.
+The site is comprised entirely of Ancient Woodland.
+Suitability: The site is entirely Ancient Woodland which is not considered appropriate for development.
+Availability: Available Single ownership Achievability: N/A Sustainability Cita in not a reasonable alternative Assessment: Site is not a reasonable alternative.
 Conclusion: This site is considered unsuitable as a potential site allocation.
 Reason: This site consists entirely of Ancient Woodland is not suitable as an allocation.